gvwilson/thirdbit/teaching/lessons.md

 it.
 This equation depends on many factors, only some of which are under our control:

 1.  *How well documented the course's design is.* If the person doing maintenance doesn't know (or doesn't remember) what the course is supposed to accomplish or why topics are introduced in a particular order, it will take her more time to update it.
 One of the reasons to use the template described earlier is to capture decisions about why each course is the way it is.

 2.  *How the course's content is structured.* Version control is the secret sauce that allows software development to scale, but today's version control systems (still) can't handle widely-used file formats like Word and PowerPoint.
 Lessons should therefore either be written in plain-text formats like HTML, Markdown, or LaTeX, or stored online in systems like Google Docs that allow many people to edit the same files.
 (The next section discusses this in more detail.)

-3. *How people are using the course.* FIXME: feedback from instructors and students alike.

-4. *How much the subject matter has changed.* FIXME

-5. *How much we know about how to teach.* People have been teaching as long as there have been people, but new discoveries and new technologies constantly change what's possible.
-Each time instructors deliver a course, we learn more about how the next course should be created.
-FIXME
+3.  *How easy it is for collaborators to collaborate technically.*
+    Lesson authors usually share material by passing it from hand to hand (or equivalently, by emailing files to each other or putting them in a shared drive.
+Collaborative writing tools like [Google Docs][gdocs] and wikis are a big improvement, as they allow many people to update the same document and comment on other people's updates.
+The version control systems used by programmers, such as [GitHub][github], are another big advance, since they let any number of people work independently and then merge their changes back together in a controlled, reviewable way.
+Unfortunately, version control systems have a long, steep learning curve, which makes shared online authoring systems like [Google Docs][gdocs] and wikis the best technical choice for most groups.

+The fourth factor, and the most important one in practice, is *how willing people are to collaborate*.
+The tools needed to build a "Wikipedia for lessons" or a "GitHub for lessons" have been around for almost twenty years, but neither model has caught on.
+When asked why not, teachers raise [many objects][objections], none of which hold up to close inspection:

+The most important thing about a lesson isn't having it, but *writing* it, because that gives you a chance to figure out what you think about the topic.
+:   This objection rhymes with my personal experience, but the same is
+    true of software, and somehow we get up-and-coming programmers to use and improve libraries rather than building their own stuff from scratch.

+It's just more trouble than it's worth, because it's always easier in the short term to write something from scratch than to learn your way around someone else's material.
+:   And yet most teachers use textbooks, and most actors perform other
+    people's plays, and...

+It doesn't pay off for most teachers because they only teach any particular lesson once a year (or once a quarter).
+:   Infrequent teaching ought to push people *toward* re-use, not away
+    from it.

+Working at scale results in a more neutral point of view (the average of the contributors' personal views), but in many fields, lessons are valuable precisely because they're one person's opinion.
+:   This is true for literature, but for basic algebra?
+And if the
+    difference is one of teaching method rather than content, then yeah, there should be half a dozen different shared lessons on polynomials, each approaching the topic in a different way.

+There's no onboarding process to teach people the mechanics of distributed ad hoc large-scale collaboration.
+:   This is undoubtedly a contributing factor, but (a) teachers get more
+    training in how to develop lessons than most programmers get in how to take part in an open source project and (b) lack of a formal onboarding process hasn't slowed down Wikipedia.

+Collaboration on lesson development gets squeezed out by more important things (where "important" means "to the principal or chair").
+:   Again, this should push people *toward* collaboration (possibly
+    under official radar), since every minute they don't spend writing a lesson is a minute they can use to satisfy the principal or chair.

+The Firewall of Doom at many schools prevents people from working on shared materials.
+:   Probably true for some people, but this is not true for all and most
+    teachers in industrialized countries have access to a computer at home these days.

+The stakes are too high for teachers who are going to be evaluated on their teaching.
+:   This may be true for some teachers, but isn't a universal.

+No measurable outcome will show improvement, so there's no incentive to do it.
+:   The same is true of open source software, but while only a small
+    minority of programmers contribute, that's still enough people for it to thrive.

+It's a generational thing: as digital natives, tomorrow's teachers will just naturally do it.
+:   This kind of "not yet" argument is as unfalsifiable as the claims by
+    members of millenarian movements that the apocalypse is definitely coming–yup, any day now.

+You can't run regression tests on a lesson, so there's no easy way to tell if my changes have broken something that you wrote.
+:   But Wikipedia…

+The most interesting observation was that while teachers might not collaborate, they *do* remix by finding other people's materials online or in textbooks and reworking them.
+That suggests that the root problem may be a flawed analogy: rather than lesson development being like writing Wikipedia articles or open source software, perhaps it's more like postmodern music.

+If this is true, then lessons may be the wrong granularity for sharing, and collaboration might be more likely to take hold if the thing being collaborated on was smaller.
+This fits well with Caulfield's theory of [choral explanations][choral].
+He argues that sites like [Stack Overflow][stack-overflow] succeed because they provide a chorus of answers for every question, each of which is most suitable for a slightly different questioner.
+If Caulfield is right, the future of learning–particularly online learning–may lie in guided tours of community-curated Q&A repositories rather than in things we would recognize as "lessons" today.

 ## A Reminder